Buda Amputation Injury Lawyer

 Texas Statute of Limitations

-Amputation Injury accidents in Buda frequently occur along major corridors including I-35, FM 967, FM 1626, Main Street (Old San Antonio Road).
+Amputation Injury cases in Buda frequently arise along major corridors including I-35, FM 967, FM 1626, Main Street (Old San Antonio Road).
 Buda has a population of approximately 17,000 residents and was named one of the fastest-growing cities in the country

-High-risk accident areas in Buda include I-35 frontage roads through Buda, FM 1626 and FM 967 intersection, I-35 and Main Street (Exit 220) interchange, FM 967 between Buda and Dripping Springs.
-If you have been injured in a amputation injury accident near any of these locations, our attorneys can help.
+High-risk areas in Buda include I-35 frontage roads through Buda, FM 1626 and FM 967 intersection, I-35 and Main Street (Exit 220) interchange, FM 967 between Buda and Dripping Springs.
+If you have been injured near any of these locations, our attorneys can help.

 - The city sits along the I-35 corridor just 15 miles south of downtown Austin, making it a popular commuter community